umutacar/DC/tex/README.md

   To solve this problem, I allow
    * each "leaf" in the AST tree, which is either an atom/group to have a "preamble" text, and
-   * each sequence of atoms/groups (elements) to have a "tailtext".  this tail text in the ast is given to the segment that contains this sequence and is thought as a piece of text hanging off that segement at th end.
+   * each sequence of atoms/groups (elements) to have a "tailtext".  this tail text in the ast is given to the segment that contains this sequence and is thought as a piece of text hanging off that segment at th. end.

   I think this covers all the cases, though there might be bugs.